 Speak with an SEC Defense Attorney at Oberheiden, P.C. about Your SEC Fraud Investigation

 Have you been contacted by the SEC’s Enforcement Division or an agent from any other SEC office or division?
 If so, our securities fraud defense attorneys can help you understand your situation and make informed decisions going forward.
-To discuss your case in a complimentary and confidential consultation, call us at 888-680-1745 or tell us how we can help online now.
+To discuss your case with an experienced SEC defense attorney in a complimentary and confidential consultation, call us at 888-680-1745 or tell us how we can help online now.

 DOJ & SEC Defense Services Offered by Dr. Nick Oberheiden & Oberheiden, P.C.

 - Falsified Financial Statements Defense